Spectral theorems for positive algebra homomorphisms: Preliminaries

-\begin{remark} Suppose $\oa$ is a Riesz algebra.
-Then the multiplication in $\oa$ is \smcont\ (resp.\ \mcont) in our sense if and only if, for all $b\in\oa$, the multiplication operators $a\mapsto ba$ and $a\mapsto ba$ are $\sigma$-order continuous (resp.\ order continuous) operators on $\oa$ in the sense of \cite[p.~123]{zaanen_RIESZ_SPACES_VOLUME_II:1983}.
+\begin{remark} Suppose that $\oa$ is a vector lattice algebra.
+Then the multiplication in $\oa$ is \mcont\ (resp.\ \smcont) in our sense if and only if, for all $b\in\oa$, the multiplication operators $a\mapsto ba$ and $a\mapsto ba$ are order continuous (resp.\ $\sigma$-order continuous) operators on $\oa$ in the sense of \cite[p.~123]{zaanen_RIESZ_SPACES_VOLUME_II:1983}.
 This is an easy consequence of the fact that $\posoa$ generates $\oa$ and the observation that linear combinations of positive operators that are order continuous in the sense of \cite[p.~123]{zaanen_RIESZ_SPACES_VOLUME_II:1983} are again order continuous in the same sense. \end{remark}

-The terminology `monotone continuous multiplication', rather then `monotone left and right multiplications', is justified by the following result, which will be used in the proof of a key result on spectral measures (\cref{3_res:representing_measure_is_spectral}) in the sequel.
+The terminology `monotone continuous multiplication', rather than `monotone left and right multiplications', is justified by the following result, which will be used in the proof of \cref{3_res:representing_measure_is_spectral} on spectral measures.
 Its proof is routine.